BDUG/l4rerust/README.md

 macOS-specific toolchain setup is covered in [docs/toolchains.md](docs/toolchains.md).

 ### Driver packaging workflow
+See [docs/driver-packaging.md](docs/driver-packaging.md) for the end-to-end packaging flow.
+The menu-based helper described there depends on the external `dialog` utility, falling back to plain prompts when the binary is unavailable.
 Details on packaging drivers for L4Re are provided in [docs/driver-packaging.md](docs/driver-packaging.md).

 ### Systemd integration